Akshat211202/bias-in-arrests-toronto/README.md

-# Assessing Racial Bias in Arrest and Booking Practices in Toronto: Insights and Implications from 2020-2021
+# Assessing Racial Bias in Arrest and Booking Practices in Toronto from 2020-2021

 ## Overview